jundalisay/sp/content/en/research/kepler/astrology/part-01.md

 This is why the sun's ray is 3 times weaker in winter.

-If we take into consideration those three causes together, then in winter there is only 1/24 of summer warmth remaining.
+If we take those 3 causes together, then in winter there is only 1/24 of summer warmth remaining.

 {{< s v="12" >}} Notwithstanding those 3 causes are most obvious in days of winter and summer solstice, the cold does not necessarily have to be at its maximum in the former case, nor the heat in the latter.